hsharrison/experimentator/README.md

 -------
     [Experiment]
     levels = comma-separated list
-    sort methods = list, separated by commas or semicolons (for use when one or more sort method includes a comma) number = comma-separated list of integers
+    sort methods = list, separated by commas number = comma-separated list of integers

     [Independent Variables]
     variable name = level, comma- or semicolon-separated list of values

 That is, each entry name in the Independent Variables section is interpreted as a variable name.
-The entry string is interpreted as a comma- or semicolon-separated.
+The entry string is interpreted as a comma- or semicolon-separated list.
 The first element should match one of the levels specified in the Experiment section.
 The other elements are the possible values (levels) of the IV.
 These values are interpreted by the Python interpreter, so proper syntax should be used for values that aren't simple strings or numbers.

 Dependencies
 ------------